Tetchki/cs413-project/README.md

 ## 📁 Data

 * The `data/` directory contains the datasets used for finetuning and evaluation.
-* YOu can download the full data folder from [here](https://drive.google.com/drive/folders/1KE5jK0FZSqztiJwzxzEN0hkqLp3hMu_C?usp=sharing).
+* You can download the full data folder from [here](https://drive.google.com/drive/folders/1KE5jK0FZSqztiJwzxzEN0hkqLp3hMu_C?usp=sharing).
+* The `data/synthbuster/keep` folder contains the 100 hand-picked building examples from the Synthbuster dataset that fit our scene geometry assumptions.
+If you want you can download the full Synthbuster dataset from [here](https://zenodo.org/records/10066460).
+Put its content inside the `data/synthbuster/` folder.
 * Use the `extract_dataset.ipynb` notebook to hand-pick building examples from the Synthbuster dataset that fit our scene geometry assumptions.

 ## 📷 Camera Calibration Experiments